BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

     http://developer.berlios.de/projects/jdbcprovider/
     http://www.jspwiki.org/wiki/JDBCProviders

+SUMMARY

+JSPWiki has a pluggable content provider system.
+This package supplies providers for page and attachment content backed by a SQL database.

 STATUS

 Released 2006-04-29
 Tested with JSPWiki 2.3.100

-NOTES

-JSPWiki has a pluggable content provider system.
-This package supplies providers for page and attachment content backed by a SQL database.
+RECENT CHANGES

+All SQL code has been pulled out into separate properties files for easier adaption to other databases.
+Attachment provider bugs related to moving and listing have been fixed.

 INSTALL